ebnz/lm-debugger/docs/new_intervention_method.md

 #### Hook-based Intervention Method

 A **Hook-based Intervention Method** uses Features of a Model.
-Interventions place Hooks on specific Features in the computational Graph of the Transformer Model to directly mutate the activation of the Feature.
+Interventions place Hooks on specific Modules in the computational Graph of the Transformer Model to directly mutate the activations of Features.

 A **Hook-based Intervention Method** implements the following Methods:
 * `setup_intervention_hook`
   * Installs a Hook, given as a Parameter
-  * Use Method `self.model_wrapper.setup_hook` to install Hooks
+  * Use Method `TransformerModelWrapper.setup_hook` to install Hooks
 * `get_projections`
-  * Returns a Feature's projected Tokens and Logit Values
+  * Projects Features to Vocab-Space.
+Returns a Feature's projected Tokens and Logit Values

 #### Model-Transform Intervention Method